elunna/nerfhack-changelog/README.md

 Vampries now start the game with infravision and stand alone as the sole beneficary of that intrinsic in NerfHack.
 Vampires can use any racial items, except for gnomish items, which are too small for them.
 Vampires are inherently evil, a trait borrowed from EvilHack, and they face minimal alignment penalties for acts of cruelty, such as attacking or killing peaceful monsters.
 On the Astral Plane, vampires "desire conflict," even without conflict.

 Silver weapons also generate more frequently when playing as a vampire.
 After difficulty level 8 kicks in, 10% of all eligible weapons will be converted to silver.
 Vampires can handle silver items, but if they come into direct contact (ie: wielding a silver saber without gloves), they will take some damage and be unable to regenerate further HP.
 Fingerless gloves also don't protect V from silver weapons or shields.
 Vampires also cannot use the #turn undead command.

+### Grung

+ New race and monsters: the Grung.

+    I found out about the grung quite randomly from just watching a snippet of a YouTube video about random races in D&D, but I quickly became attached to the idea of converting it to a playable NetHack race and challenged myself to do it in under 24 hours.

+    The grung are a nasty little race of frog people.
+They have teeth (no long tongues), poisonous skin, and come in a variety of colors.
+For the player race, I limited them only to the green grung.
+I played with the idea of making different colors available but cut it short to make implementing this easier.
+They also only in chaotic or neutral.

+    Grung start with poison resistance, the ability to swim, and searching because they have strong perception.
+At level 5 they gain the extra ability to jump.

+    Because of the toxic skin which continually secretes a poisonous substance, they have a potent passive poison attack when touched.
+They also can poison defenders when attacking bare handed.
+These poison attacks are about half as strong as the standard poisoned weapon attacks.
+Their toxic skin also allows them to #dip and poison weapons at any time making this race the master of poison.

+    Their main limitations are low starting strength, their inability to wear boots, and their dislike for heavy metallic armor.
+They prefer leather even to mithril because anything metallic tends to dry them out faster.

+    Speaking of drying out, grung feature a unique hydration mechanic which requires them to rehydrate by submerging themselves in water every 6000 turns.
+The hydration timers normally goes down by 1 tick a turn, but exposure to fire and dry conditions can speed up the dehydration process.
+As the player gets closer to dehydration, they'll receive status updates letting them know how desperate for water they are.
+Players can also get minor hydration by drinking water or sitting in water sources like puddles or fountains, however, these will eventually dry up.

+    Along with the base race grung, there are many colors of monster grunds that represent the different castes: green, blue, purple, red, orange, and gold.
+Each has slightly different strength and attacks.

+Unlock grung priests.
+Grung get speed at level 7.
+The AC bonus for dexterity is doubled for grung.
+Bump the dex AC bonus up slightly for grung.

+Change the grung armor restriction to be bulky armor and shields instead of specific materials.
+ Grungs passive poison doesn't work while wearing bulky armor.

+Passive poison attack
+   Grung poison will work even if wearing gloves.
+Barehanded poison attack

+Using forges dehydrates grung.
+Player grung get a to-hit bonus on kamadan.
+Scrolls of flood heavily rehydrate grung.

+Grung can always reach skilled in darts.
+Grung get rehydrated when hit by rust traps.
+Fire resistance affects dehydration for grung.
+ Grung don't dehydrate if they are submerged in water.
+Dehydrated grung get speed penalties and decreased combat effectiveness.
+Dehydrate when fire is castmu.

+Grung start with leather bracers instead of shields.
+Grung start with bracers instead of gloves.

+Being submerged in water replenishes 1000 hydration per turn.

+Grung dehydrate faster in Gehennom and the plane of fire, but rehydrate on the plane of water.

 ## SPELLCASTING CHANGES